ethereum-optimism/superchain-registry/README.md

 ### 4. Understand output
 The tool will write the following data:
 - The main configuration source, with genesis data, and address of onchain system configuration.
-These are written to `superchain/configs/superchain_target/chain_short_name.yaml`.
+These are written to `uperchain/configs/<superchain-target>/<chain-short-name>.toml`.
 - Hardfork override times, where they have been set, will be included.
 If and when a chain becomes a standard chain, a `superchain_time` is set in the chain config.
-From that time on, future hardfork activation times which are missing from the chain config will be inherited from superchain-wide values in the neighboring `superchain.yaml` file.
+From that time on, future hardfork activation times which are missing from the chain config will be inherited from superchain-wide values in the neighboring `superchain.toml` file.
-- Addresses of L1 contracts are written to `extra/addresses/superchain_target/chain_short_name.json`.
-Note that all L2 addresses are statically known addresses defined in the OP-Stack specification, and thus not configured per chain.
 - Genesis system config data
 - Compressed `genesis.json` definitions (in the `extra/genesis` directory) which pull in the bytecode by hash